HACKATON-IIT-2021/unified-ontology-challenge/README.md

 Here are the links to the different models/sources of information used to build the examples of graphs in this repository:

-SAP Help on the domain Purchase Requisition https://help.sap.com/viewer/bb9f1469daf04bd894ab2167f8132a1a/2011.500/en-US/43c43f584eff2160e10000000a44147b.html
+SAP Help on the domain Procurement / Purchase Requisition https://help.sap.com/viewer/bb9f1469daf04bd894ab2167f8132a1a/2011.500/en-US/43c43f584eff2160e10000000a44147b.html

 The API in the SAP API Hub